 She and her mom came by our room about a half hour later and he let her do one of his sticker books!
 Now, this is getting serious.
 He tripped on something and bumped his head, just a little bonk.
 But when I went to check to see if he was hurt, he pushed me away saying, “I’m fine Mom”.
 Mom?
 He’s calling me Mom at 2 yrs old?
 Oh my.

 Soon it was time for her to go, and he cried as soon as that door closed, but not before.
 We had already made plans to get together the next day, but having only a vague concept of time, that was little consolation.
 The next day she had to leave before our play date, but did stop to say good-bye.
 I was a tiny bit relieved to not have to see my son become a teenaged toddler again, but he was sad, and so was I.

 The next day at the park he spotted another blonde, this time about 4 yrs old.
 He had moved on.

-If this trend continues through high school, I’ll have to tell him he doesn’t need to be so selective.
-As a hairdresser, I can help anyone be blonde.
+If this trend continues through high school, I’ll have to tell him he doesn’t need to be so selective about hair color and to go for personality instead.
+As a hairdresser, I can turn any hair color blonde.